-Alternative 1B includes all of the components of Alternative 1, No Action, but focuses on enhancing service using existing AMHS assets without major initial capital expenditures.
+Alternative 1B includes all of the components of Alternative 1 - No Action, but focuses on enhancing service using existing AMHS assets without major initial capital expenditures.
 Similar to Alternative 1, Alternative 1B includes: a continuation of mainline AMHS service in Lynn Canal, the two Day Boat ACFs, the programmed improvements to vehicle and passenger staging areas at the Auke Bay and Haines ferry terminals, and expansion of the Haines Ferry Terminal.
 Unlike Alternative 1, Alternative 1B keeps the M/V Malaspina in service as a summer shuttle, after the second Day Boat ACF is brought online, to provide additional capacity in Lynn Canal.
-Service to other communities would remain the same as the No Action Alternative.
-Enhanced services included as part of Alternative 1B are a 20 percent reduction in fares for trips in Lynn Canal and extended hours of operations for the reservation call center.
+Service to other communities would remain the same as Alternative 1 - No Action.
+Enhanced service included as part of Alternative 1B is a 20 percent reduction in fares for trips in Lynn Canal.
 There would be no new roads or ferry terminals constructed under Alternative 1B.

-ES-4.3 Alternative 2B (Preferred): East Lynn Canal Highway to Katzehin, Shuttles to Haines and Skagway
+ES-4.3 Alternative 2B: East Lynn Canal Highway to Katzehin, Shuttles to Haines and Skagway

 Alternative 2B would widen Glacier Highway from Echo Cove to Cascade Point (2.9 miles) and construct a new highway from Cascade Point to a point just north of the Katzehin River delta (47.9 miles).
-Shuttle ferry service to Skagway and Haines would be provided from a new terminal at Katzehin using the redeployed Day Boat ACFs.
+Shuttle ferry service to Skagway and Haines would be provided from a new terminal at Katzehin using the Day Boat ACFs.
 The Haines to Skagway shuttle service would continue to operate in the summer using a new conventional monohull ferry.
 Mainline AMHS service would end at Auke Bay.
 The Skagway Ferry Terminal would be modified to include a new end berth.